 Within a couple of years, Enterprise Mashups got redefined as Situational Applications solutions.

 Then, the enterprise IT audience got bored.
 But now, pretty much the same group of entrepreneurs that started building application platforms to remove coding from application design, deployment and operations have resurfaced as application Platform as a Service (aPaaS), High Productivity applications Platform as a Service (HPaPaaS) and yes, Robotic Process Automation (RPA) brands.

 Why is NOW the right time for codeless enterprise software?

 I believe this decade, this time around, Codeless enterprise software platforms are going to hit their mark for three very good reasons:

 Digital transformation agendas sparked by new digital technologies and the rapid pace of Business model changes is increasing demands for adaptive apps platforms that reduce the time to market, costs and risks of producing and managing apps.

 2. Data security

 With advances in AI emerging every day, the tooling for low-code and no-code development is getting seismically easier to use and with integration Platform as a Service (iPaaS) technology innovations.
-Technologies like Encanvas’s hyperdrive plugin permit use of third-party dolls, code, script, data sources, etc., there’s no limit to the type or scale of applications businesses can design for themselves.
+Technologies like Encanvas’s hyperdrive plugin permit the use of third-party DLLs, code, script, data sources, etc., there’s no limit to the type or scale of applications businesses can design for themselves.